rachelran6/aws-lambda-based-neighborhood-connection-application/README.md

 ## Architecture of the application
 ![system architecture](/figures/architecture.png)
 ### Background process
-There is a scheduler that is deployed on EC2 and scheduled to run every hour.
-It will invoke two individual lambda functions for event notification and garbage collection.
+There is a scheduler that is deployed on EC2 and scheduled to run every hour and triggers event notification and garbage collection functions.

+#### Event notification
-For event notification, the lambda function would check the DynamoDB to see if there is any event to be started within one hour.
-If it is, this lambda function will send email notification to all participants and host.
+Scheduler would trigger an lambda function, which would check the DynamoDB to see if there is any event to be started within one hour.
+If there is, this lambda function will send email notifications to all participants and host.

+#### Garbage collection
-For garbage collection, the lambda function would check the DynamoDB to see if there is any event
+Scheduler would check the DynamoDB to see if there is any event passes its scheduled time and no longer active.
+It there is, update the database to change the status to be inactive as a soft delete.
 ### Functions and user interfaces

 ### Background process